HITB-CyberWeek/proctf-2021/vuln_images/README.md

 # Here you have to specify files which we need to deliver to the VM.
 # You can upload a single file or a complete directory.
 files:
-  # Copies all files from ./deploy/ folder to /home/$SERVICE/
+  # Will copy all files from ./deploy/ folder to /home/$SERVICE/.
   - source: ./deploy/
     destination: /home/$USERNAME
-  # Copies all files from ./deploy/ folder to /home/$SERVICE/deploy/
+  # Will copy all files from ./deploy/ folder to /home/$SERVICE/deploy/
   # (because there is no trailing slash in source!
 See https://www.packer.io/docs/provisioners/file#directory-uploads
-  # for details
+  # for details).
   - source: ./deploy
     destination: /home/$USERNAME
+  # Will copy different files into one destination.
   - sources:
       - docker-compose.yaml
       - Dockerfile